The governance gap in enterprise AI agents

 Legal & Compliance Agents

 Law firms running autonomous due diligence, contract review, or compliance agents need per-session audit artifacts.
-CAUM certificates provide cryptographic proof of behavioral soundness.
+CAUM receipts provide structural evidence without reading client matter content.

 Financial Services

 Banks and trading firms deploying autonomous coding agents face OCC, FRB, and SEC scrutiny of AI systems.
-CAUM's Ed25519-signed certificates align with existing model risk management (SR 11-7) frameworks.
+CAUM's observation receipts can support model risk review without claiming semantic correctness.

 Healthcare & Life Sciences